-For the EBH, the PHA process identified hazards and postulated numerous events.
-This review process eliminated or reduced hazards initially by design, including material selection or substitution.
-As an example for the EBH PHA, the postulated event, improper drum rotational direction control failure, could result in unhydrolyzed energetics being removed from the EBH.
-The event had a RAC value of 3 (severity II and frequency B); the safeguard was the use of a closed caption television (CCTV).
-A drum discharge switch and an interlock were added to reduce the RAC to a value of 4 (severity IV frequency C).
+Our PHA review process eliminated or reduce hazards initially by design, including material selection or substitution.
+As an example for the Energetics Batch Hydrolyzer, EBH PHA, the postulated event, improper drum rotational direction control failure, could result in unhydrolyzed energetics being removed from the EBH.
+The event had a RAC value of 3 (severity II and frequency B) the safeguard was the use of a closed caption television (CCTV).
+A drum discharge switch was added and an interlock to reduce the RAC to a value of 4 (Severity IV frequency C).

-During the subsystem hazard reviews, the majority of designed safeguards and mitigation measures were confirmed.
-These included fundamental design considerations, such as blast and chemical agent containment and isolation for pressure and chemical agent hazards, as well as typical industrial hazard such as noise, vibration and thermal hazards.
-Typical mitigation measures are also identified fail-safe design, system protection, and fire suppression to name a few.
-However, the subsystem hazard and operability reviews identified the need for additional safeguards and mitigation measures to further reduce the risk of operating the EBH.
-During the SSHA, for example, an event was postulated that the chute damper could close on the robotic arm and cause damage RAC 2 (severity II frequency C).
+As design progresses, details are added and the risk profile must be updated.
+P&ID drawings are developed and revised.
+At a stage determined by design and operations a final design was achieved and the subsystem hazard analysis SSHA, is completed.
+These review and confirm the majority of designed safeguards and mitigation measures.
+These included fundamental design considerations such as blast and chemical agent containment and isolation for pressure and chemical agent hazards as well as typical industrial hazard such as noise, vibration and thermal hazards.
+Typical mitigation measures are also identified fail-safe design, system protection and fire suppression to name a few.
+Because the review changes design, it also results in a change to the risk basis.
+During the SSHA for example and event was postulated that the chute damper could close on the robotic arm and cause damage RAC 2 (severity II frequency C).
 The existing safeguard was a programmed permissive to prevent closure if the robot arm was present.
-An additional proximity switch was added because this was single point failure RAC 3 (severity II frequency E).
+An additional proximity switch was added because this was single point failure RAC 3. (severity II frequency E).

-At this stage of design, an Operability Safety and Health Analysis (OS&HA) was also conducted.
+After the SSHA, an initial Operability Safety and Health Analysis (OS&HA) was conducted.
 The intent is to closely evaluate the human failure component of the process.
-There is sufficient detail available about how the operators and maintenance workers will interact with the system but most important is the controlling operator's interaction with the system.
+There is sufficient detail available about how the operators and maintenance workers will interact with the system but most importantly is the controlling operator's interaction with the system.
 Limits and operating boundaries can be established in the control logic for both operational and maintenance modes.
 This needs to include local control systems.
-This analysis requires robust event postulation, and significant support from the operating team.
+This analysis requires robust event postulation and significant support from the operating team.
 It is at this stage that the software control logic is refined.
-These controls include soft and hard interlocks, redundancy, and warning systems for temperature, pressure or other impending mishaps.
-Also, health hazards can be assessed, protective clothing proposed, issues that must be specified in the procedures, and other administrative controls documents will initially be addressed during this OS&HA.
-The hazard analysis can then be used as a tool for development of procedures.
+These controls include soft and hard interlocks, redundancy, warning systems for temperature, pressure or other impending mishaps.
+Also health hazards can be assessed, protective clothing proposed, issues that must be specified in the procedures, and other administrative controls documents will initially be addressed during this OS&HA.
+The hazard analysis can then be a tool for development of procedures.
 The HTL will also provide rational and support for the use of warnings, cautions, and notes.

 How equipment is to be positioned is assessed.
-Access during operations, especially where fully encapsulated level 'A' suits are required, is critical.
-Servicing, maintenance, repair, or adjustment exposes operators to sources of hazards such as: high pressures, high temperatures, high voltage, hazardous chemicals, cutting edges, sharp points, noise, and so on.
-The OS&HA also helps determine administrative controls or mitigation measures.
+Access during operations especially where fully encapsulated level 'A' suits are required is critical.
+Servicing, maintenance, repair, or adjustment exposes operators to sources of hazards such as: high pressures, high temperatures, high voltage, hazardous chemicals, cutting edges, sharp points, noise etc. The OS&HA also helps determine administrative controls or mitigation measures.
 These include process monitoring (e.g., for chemical agent, temperature, and air/liquid flow) in the design to provide warnings of impending mishap conditions or to aid in timely response to minimize consequences of mishaps or near misses.